 The background color of black-tailed rattlesnakes can be yellow, olive green, tan, silver, gray, or brown.
-They have a diamond- or rhombic-shaped crossbands running along the length of their bodies with lighter-colored centers and patches.
+They have diamond- or rhombic-shaped crossbands running along the length of their bodies with lighter-colored centers and patches.

 These patterns can be black, brown, or gray, with light-colored centers.
 Like their name, the ends of the snakes’ tails are completely black, ending with a large, light-colored rattle.
 Their rattles are made of segmented portions of keratin, with a new layer added each time the snake sheds.
 However, snakes shed several times a year, and their rattles can be fragile and break off, so they are not an accurate way to tell a rattlesnake’s age.

 Black-tailed rattlesnakes are pit vipers with large heads that are much wider than their necks.
 Their venom glands are much bigger than many other rattlesnakes, which makes their heads look like large diamonds or hearts.
 Some snakes have black bands across their faces that look like eyebrows or eye masks and may also have black on their snouts.
 They also have pronounced scales that hang just over the tops of the eyes which can make the snakes look like they are scowling.

 What is the Largest Black-tailed Rattlesnake Ever Recorded?